Jun 30, 2026 | 0 comments

 Example 1: HVAC Repair Call

-• The call comes in at 10 AM.
-The customer’s AC has stopped working on a hot day.
-Your office staff marks it as an “Emergency Repair” instantly.
+The call comes in at 10 AM.
+The AC died on a hot day, and the office marks it as an emergency repair right away.

 Example 2: Plumbing Leak Job